-The event, now in its third year, aims to help women network and discover how they can make change in their own lives and the world around them.
-It will take place at the Corrigan Conference Center on Fordham’s Lincoln Center campus on Sat., Nov.
-17, from 9:30 a.m. to 3 p.m., and will include panels on social change through activism, through business, and through personal wellness.
+The Nov.
+17 event, now in its third year, aimed to help women network and discover how they can make change in their own lives and the world around them.
+The event included panels on social change through activism, through business, and through personal wellness.

 “I had the passion, but I lacked the formal education underneath,” she says.
 “They took me through all the behind the scenes stuff, like the paperwork, and the taxes.
 It just gave me a lot more confidence.”

-In addition to Fordham faculty experts on women’s issues, like Marciana Popescu, Ph.D., associate professor of social work, the event will feature GSS students out in the field, like Ph.D. candidate Felicia Pullen, CEO of the Pillars, a Harlem-based recovery center.
-It will also include social media influencers, like Sophia Roe, and spoken-word poet Dailyn Santana.
+In addition to Fordham faculty experts on women’s issues, like Marciana Popescu, Ph.D., associate professor of social work, the event featured GSS students out in the field, like Ph.D. candidate Felicia Pullen, CEO of the Pillars, a Harlem-based recovery center.
+It also included social media influencers, like Sophia Roe, and spoken-word poet Dailyn Santana.

-Many of the panelists will detail how they arrived at their particular cause and how they got involved, says Barakett.
+Many of the panelists detailed how they arrived at their particular cause and how they got involved, says Barakett.